 logo

-Experimental Airmail to UK
+Experimental Airmail UK - Australia

 In April 1931, Imperial Airways planned two experimental airmails from London to Melbourne and return.
 This was the first official air mail between Great Britain and Australia.